TobiasVanDyk/RaspberryPi-GPIO-Displays/README.md

 ### Kernel 5.4

-**Update 11 Aug 2020:** There are new driver files for the Waveshare Type C (Fast SPI) now on the [**swkim01 github page**](https://github.com/swkim01/waveshare-dtoverlays), which functions well with kernel 5.4.
-Follow the old instructions to install the Waveshare type C LCD, then reboot and replace the waveshare35c.dtbo in /boot/overlays/ with the one from swkim01 in github.
-The folder swkim01 in here, contains my config.txt and the working dtbo files (as well as the source file dts).
+**Update 11 Aug 2020:** There are new driver files for both the Waveshare Type C (Fast SPI) and type B LCD displays.
+For the first it is on the [**swkim01 github page**](https://github.com/swkim01/waveshare-dtoverlays), and the type B version 2 display is here in the folder waveshare35bv2.
+Both these displays function well with kernel 5.4.
+Follow the old instructions to install the Waveshare type C or B rev 2 LCD, then reboot and replace the waveshare35c.dtbo or waveshare35b-v2.dtbo in /boot/overlays/ with the one from swkim01 in github, or from here.
+The folders swkim01 and waveshare35bv2, contain my config.txt and the working dtbo files (as well as the source file dts).

 Add the following lines in /boot/config.txt:
 ```
 dtoverlay=waveshare35c:rotate=90